Arizona Real Estate Review Seeds of Wealth

 Incredibly however, If a home is being bought out in the "country" at the edge of suburbia there is a very good program of financing through the Farm Home Loan Administration.
 Any buyer can get into a home with no money down and the seller can pay up to 6% of the costs to close in behalf of the buyer.
 We sincerely hope that the government does not "kill" this program.
 Certain restrictions apply to this program but it is worth checking out.

 Those who do not watch the trends are very prone to poor timing.
 In Arizona, the market is usually demonstrating slow improvement in pricing and longer lengths of sale.
 Very rarely have we had a declining market as we have had now for about eighteen months.
-When the declining market hits it is always suddenly.
+When the declining market hits it is always suddenly and no one knows how fast and long the decline will be.
+Most investors are still on this fence.
+They do not know where the bottom is.

-It is so sudden that most who land bank may not even realize that there is a major sudden drop.
+Contact us Sudden drops of equity surprise most who land bank.
+Some may not even realize that there is a major sudden drop.
 Even sophisticated developers are baffeled by the sudden change in fortunes.
-Many have put off plans for three and five years anticipating the market cycling upward by then.
+Many have put off plans for three and five years anticipating the market cycling upward by then or joint venture partners become more visible.

-In Arizona timing is as important as location.
-Many locations seem to be ideal and would normally be except the timing is way off.
+In an Arizona Real Estate Review, it can reveal that your timing is as important as location.
+Many locations seem to be ideal and would normally be, except the timing is way off.
 For example, a developer could by a large tract of land expecting the economy to move on.
 Most find a way to extend lines of credit to keep the project moving.
 If there are no deep pockets the banks become the land holders.
 Banks do not develop property very well.

-If you have or are able to set up self-directed, Independent Retirement funds you have a rare oportunity to possibly create a perpetual flow of income and obtain huge equity positions while holding and transferring real estate within the confines of this vehicle.
+Contact us If you have or are able to set up self-directed, Independent Retirement funds you have a rare oportunity to possibly create a perpetual flow of income and obtain huge equity positions while holding and transferring real estate within the confines of this vehicle.
+Again, an Arizona Real Estate Review is the first step.

 If you have investments in stocks and bonds you may want to convert portions of those into real estate.
 Stocks are capable of dropping to zero equity.
 Most property will never do that.
 It seems to us the Stock Trades are always counselling us to "diversify".
 Our advice pecisely, real estate for now, not when the prices jump.
 Property may be overfinanced but the value is always worth more than zero.